 Sheikh Zayed Grand Mosque Facts: Summing Up

 The dream project of late Sheikh Zayed bin Sultan Al Nahyan, Abu Dhabi Grand Mosque celebrates peace and diversity in one of the most beautiful ways possible.
-If you are planning a visit to the United Arab Emirates, do include this beautiful example of modern Islamic architecture in your list.
-I’m sure you will feel like entering a whole new world.
+If you are planning a visit to the United Arab Emirates, make sure to include this beautiful example of modern Islamic architecture in your list.

 If you are planning a trip to Dubai and would like to visit Sheikh Zayed Grand Mosque, you can book an Abu Dhabi sightseeing tour from Dubai.
 This full-day tour includes Abu Dhabi landmarks like the Grand Mosque, Etihad Towers, Abu Dhabi Corniche, and heritage village.